 Find out more: Use Watchtower to find passwords you need to change.

-If Watchtower alerts you of a data breach, your next step is to change your password for the compromised site right away.
+If Watchtower alerts you of a data breach, you’ll need to change your password for the compromised site right away.
 The 1Password password generator will provide you with a strong, unique password that you don’t have to commit to memory.

-Even if the breach did not include login information, it’s best to change your password to ensure future breach protection.
+Even if the breach didn’t include login information, it’s still best practice to change your password to ensure future breach protection.
 Many people use the same password for multiple websites, which increases the chance of someone nefarious gaining access.
-If you’ve reused passwords for different websites, one data breach can lead to several of your accounts being compromised.
-Take this opportunity to change any reused passwords and limit your vulnerability.
+If you’ve reused passwords for different sites, one data breach can lead to several of your accounts being compromised.
+Take this opportunity to change any duplicated passwords and limit your vulnerability.

 Find out more: Change your passwords to make them stronger.

-Turn on two-factor authentication
+3. Turn on two-factor authentication

 When it comes to 2FA, text message verification is less secure than using an authentication app.
 Phones can be stolen, SIM cards can be counterfeited, and texts are often sent to more than one device, like a laptop or tablet.

-Secure your business with domain breach reports
+4. Secure your business with domain breach reports

 If they’re not already using 1Password, you can also invite them directly from the report so they can generate strong, unique passwords and safely store them for easy access.

 Find out more: Create a domain breach report for your company.

 5. Be proactive: Use best practices for securing sensitive data

-1Password has you covered
+1Password has you covered with data breach protection